kestra-io/docs/content/docs/05.enterprise/worker-isolation.md

 ## Java security

 By default, Kestra uses a shared worker to handle workloads.
-This is fine for most use cases, but when you are using a shared Kestra instance between multiple teams, since the worker shares the same file system, this can allow people to access temporary files created by Kestra with powerful tasks like [Groovy](/plugins/plugin-script-groovy/tasks/io.kestra.plugin.scripts.groovy.eval), [Jython](/plugins/plugin-script-jython/tasks/io.kestra.plugin.scripts.jython.eval), etc...
+This is fine for most use cases.
+However, when you are using a shared Kestra instance between multiple teams, this can allow people to access temporary files created by Kestra with powerful tasks like [Groovy](/plugins/plugin-script-groovy/tasks/io.kestra.plugin.scripts.groovy.eval), [Jython](/plugins/plugin-script-jython/tasks/io.kestra.plugin.scripts.jython.eval), etc...
+This is because the worker shares the same file system.

 You can use the following to opt-in to real isolation of file systems using advanced Kestra EE Java security: